-Bridge of Hope is a department of Ashton Community Trust that works to support victims and survivors of the conflict.
-It provides a wide range of therapies and personal development courses which are all geared towards improving the health and wellbeing of individuals.
+Bridge of Hope, a department of Ashton Community Trust, is a health and wellbeing centre that works with individuals, families and communities affected by the conflict.
+Our wellbeing and holistic services include complementary therapies; life coaching; accredited training; personal development courses; counselling and psychological therapies;.
 It also seeks to better understand the experiences of people who have lived through the conflict by carrying out community focused research.